 The development of the Business Park saw major traffic and parking issues for nearby residents.
 Parking restrictions were approved by the Community Board in 2013 to help remedy some of the problems residents have been experiencing.
-There is constant monitoring of the area and contact with residents as the lack of car parking for residents and increased traffic on the roads still create issues.
+Over time the number of issues raised to the Council has significantly dropped.
+When issues do arise, staff bring them up with the Council's Parking Enforcement Team.